cpoussot/LF/README.md

 xrp         = (Vproj*xr.')';
 ```

-Compare output and states trajectories, and conclude.
+Plot and compare outputs and states trajectories of the original and identified pH models, and conclude.

 ## Exercise \#5: go far away and measure the flexibility of LF

 - Play with target order.
 - Change the original function and try replace with an irrational one such as $G(s)=\frac{1}{se^{-s}+1}$.
+- Enjoy!